 It is unwise to assume that a person is unfit or unqualified to head a department simply because he voted against its creation in the past.
 Each case must be considered on its own merits; i.e., is the candidate willing and able to perform the required duties.
 For example, James Monroe, the 5th President of the United States, voted against ratification of the U. S. Constitution in the Virginia ratification debates [1].
 Monroe voted against ratification because it originally lacked a bill of rights.
 He wanted a conditional ratification which would not be effective until a bill of rights was established.
-In the Virginia debate, he stated [square brackets are explanatory notes]:
+In the Virginia debate, he stated [2] (square brackets are explanatory notes):

 "Adopt it [Constitution] now, and it will never be amended [with a bill of rights], not even when experience shall have proved its defects.
 An alteration will be a diminution of their power, and there will be great exertions made to prevent it.
-I have no dread that they will immediately infringe the dearest rights of the people, but that the operation of the government will be oppressive in operation of time [2]."
+I have no dread that they will immediately infringe the dearest rights of the people, but that the operation of the government will be oppressive in operation of time."

 Here was a man who believed that the federal government would encroach upon the rights of the people.
 Imagine that!
 He was wrong however about his prediction that Congress and the States would never propose and ratify a Bill of Rights; they constitute the first ten amendments to the Constitution, and were ratified on 15 Dec 1791.
+The Bill of Rights should be considered as part of the original Constitution [3].
 He was right about the federal government infringing on the rights of the people; it does so now even with the Bill of Rights.
 Governments never cease in a quest to acquire more power.